 When planning a trip to Peru, you must get one.
 It’ll cover your back and tours in Peru.
 For example, in case of cancellations or if you’re forced to leave before your excursion is completed.
 Reasons: an illness, injury, natural disasters, even a theft or denial of your visa.
 So, be forewarned and take care of your safety and peace of mind.
 In any case, you can visit our guide for safely trip.

-During national public holidays in Peru, the prices of the tourist services usually increase.
-However, it can be an opportunity to be a participant in Peruvians traditions and customs.
+During national public holidays in Peru, the prices of tourist services usually increase.
+However, it can be an opportunity to be a participant in Peruvian traditions and customs.
 These days are:

 |January 1st||New Year’s Day|